 Human beings need to feel like they are in control.
 As a sales leader, you can share your strategies and concerns with your team.
 This way salespeople know where they fit in.
 They know when they are succeeding and when course correction is needed.
 Here are three things to keep in mind when you amp up your transparency:

 Way too many sales leaders are only concerned about a salesperson’s professional goals.
 The reality is we are three-dimensional beings with full lives.
 Highly effective sales leaders know the personal and professional goals for each team member.
 Here are three strategies to uncover your team’s goals:

 People fall into two categories.
-People who want to avoid the negative consequences are away from people.
-People who want to accomplish a goal are towards people.
+A, those who want to avoid the negative consequences are away from people.
+And B, those who want to accomplish a goal are towards people.
 As a sales leader, you need to know where each individual member of your team falls.
 Here are three ways to uncover how your salespeople are wired:

 There is a ton of data out there that shows that cash incentives lose their appeal very quickly.
 The same holds true for negative incentives, “hit the goal or you’re fired.”
 Nevertheless, incentives are an important part of sales.
 Here are three ways to use incentives in a more effective manner that boosts team performance:

 Teams that have synergy outperform their counterparts.
 Not only do you have to get your sales team on the same page.
 You have to get the entire organization to embrace the sales team and their efforts.
 Here are three strategies to make that happen:

 Your success as a leader depends on how your sales team performs.
 The way I see it, A sales manager’s job is to get his or her team to let go of any fears or limitation that prevent them from boldly executing their duties.
 To do this, sales managers have to become masters of trust and influence.